-The Museums’ motto is “Come Play With Us!” so children are more than welcome to explore and play at all museums.
-Many child-friendly exhibits, primarily hands-on and interactive, keep the young minds engaged.
+The museum’s motto is “Come Play With Us!” so children are welcome to explore and play at all museums.
+Many child-friendly exhibits, primarily hands-on and interactive, keep young minds engaged.
 For example, the kids love the wonders of the Dr. Seuss Museum, the fun exhibits at the Springfield Science Museum, and the fun sculptures at the Dr. Seuss Sculpture Garden.

 While the museums are fantastic for kids, the exhibits are for all ages.
 For example, adults may enjoy the Salvador Dali exhibit at the D’Amour Museum of Fine Arts or the popular exhibition on the Springfield College Protests in 1969 at the Wood Museum of Springfield History.

 In addition to their regular exhibits, the Springfield Museums often have events, special programming, or lectures as a bonus.
 There is so much to learn, explore, and see at the Museums that you may want to come back for a second day to see it all!